Years ago, three times per week, I’d trek to a Meetup.

 2. “It’s who you know”: Yes, it helps to have connections to people in charge of distributing opportunities.
 However, the word “know” gets a loose definition in networking praxis.

-What people interpret “know” to mean: To possess a person’s name, email address, and maybe a single anecdote to remind them of who you are (example: “You and I met at X meetup and had a fascinating conversation about [thing]”)
+Most networking advice acts like it counts as “knowing someone” to possess their name, email address, and maybe a single anecdote to remind them of who you are (example: “You and I met at X meetup and had a fascinating conversation about [thing]”)

 What “know” means to me: To have fostered a relationship and established trust.